Day 1: Delhi - Tijara 102 km

 certainly not be able to find a hotel.
 An added difficulty is that we do not have a clue about

 the distance.
-It could easily be two hundred kilometer as well.
+It could easily be two hundred kilometre as well.
 And the road could be

 difficult to find.
 The road quality could be poor.
 So we get off on a mission impossible.